Giom-V/Home-assistant/automations/README.md

 Note that some of the logic is managed in [scripts](../scripts/), in the [`vacuum.yaml`](../scripts/vacuum.yaml) file.

-Some automations were related to the IFTT integration but since [Google removed the option for IFTTT to parce custom commands](https://ifttt.com/explore/google-assistant-changes), I had to get rid of them.
-Initially they were letting me say "OK Google, Clean the bedroom 3 times", and the string "the betroom 3 times" was passed down to HA, parsed (cf.
-[scripts](../scripts/vacuum.yaml)) and then the right command was sent to the vaccum.
+- Some automations were related to the IFTT integration but since [Google removed the option for IFTTT to parce custom commands] (https://ifttt.com/explore/google-assistant-changes), I had to get rid of them.
+Initially they were letting me say "OK Google, Clean the bedroom 3 times", and the string "the betroom 3 times" was passed down to HA, parsed (cf. [scripts](../scripts/vacuum.yaml)) and then the right command was sent to the vaccum.

 The remaining automations are: